alphadoc-io/action-update-api/README.md

 The final step is to add the location of your OpenAPI file in your repo to the workflow .yaml file as "OPENAPI_FILE".

 ## Usage
+### Generated Action
+You can generate a GitHub Action per API directly from the "API Uploads" section in Alphadoc.
+Just copy it, and set up the location of your API and your username/password.

+### Custom Action

 Here is an example workflow.
 Save it as `action-update-api.yaml` in the `.github/workflows/` folder in the root of your GitHub repository.